The Centre at Salisbury: 2000–2008: Introduction of Regal Cinemas

-The 2000s

-Regal Cinemas opened their new Salisbury Stadium 16 theater on December 2, 2005.
+Regal Cinemas opened their new Salisbury Stadium 16 & RPX theater on December 2, 2005.
 The theater featured several amenities missing from the previous location, including high-back rocking chairs and digital surround sound.
 In February 2006, Dick's Sporting Goods applied for permits to begin construction on a Centre at Salisbury location.

-The Hecht's store became Macy's in September 2006, after Federated Department Stores purchased May Department Stores, the owner of Hecht's.
+The Hecht's store was rebranded as Macy's in September 2006, after Federated Department Stores purchased May Department Stores.

 Dick's Sporting Goods opened their 48,000 sqft store on October 8, 2006.
 The store replaced the mall spaces previously occupied by the 10-screen movie theater and a few smaller stores, located on the southeast side of the building.
 It was the first Dick's store on the Eastern Shore.

-By Christmas of 2006, the mall was able to achieve its highest overall occupancy rate, with approximately 96% of space leased.
+By December 2006, the mall was able to achieve its highest overall occupancy rate, with approximately 96% of space leased.
 In 2007, the Wicomico Public Library's Centre branch moved into a new, larger location across from Chuck E. Cheese.
 Renovations to the 2,700 sqft space cost $30,000.